-15CHEP0314 Physical Chemistry - III (3 credit)
+21CHEP0314 Physical Chemistry-III

-Objectives: The objective of the course is to understand the theories of microwave, FT-IR, Raman, NMR, ESR and Mossbauer spectroscopic techniques, to know the principle and applications of molecular spectroscopy, and to understand the reactions at the solid surfaces Specific learning outcomes: At the end of the course, students will be able to:
+Objectives: Theo bjectiveofthecourseistounderstandthetheoriesofmicrowave,FT-IR,Raman,NMR, ESR and Mossbauer spectroscopic techniques, to know the principle and applications of molecular spectroscopy, and to understand the reactions at the solid surfaces.

-Describe the different theoretical aspects of spectroscopic techniques

-- > Identify different pathways in photochemical processes - Describe and evaluate the application of NMR and ESR techniques to different molecules - > Explain the principle and instrumentation of surface characterization techniques
+- > Describe the different theoretical aspects of spectroscopic techniques - Identify the different photophysical processes - > Describe and evaluate the application of NMR and ESR techniques to different molecules. - > Explain the principle and instrumentation of surface characterization.